BrownianNotion/OptionFFT/README.md

 ## References
 Carr, P, Madan, D.B, 1999, "Option Valuation using the Fast Fourier Transform", Journal of Computational Finance, 2, 61-63.

+Madan, D.B., Carr, P., and Chang, E.C., 1998, "The variance gamma process and option pricing.", European Finance Review, 2, 79-105.

+Matsuda, K, 2004, "Introduction to Option Pricing with Fourier Transform: Option Pricing with Exponential Levy Models", PhD Thesis, The City University of New York.